gitandy/DragonLog/README.md

 DragonLog can watch their ADIF file for changes and import new logs as they are created.

 Starting file watching opens a file dialog where you have to point to the log in question.
-Some programms are preconfigured.
+Some programs are preconfigured.
 Check the user manual of other programs to find the correct path.

 If you want to use the worked before feature of the other program consider to export your QSOs beforehand.
 DragonLog will only import QSOs which are not already included in the current database.